Kaskeeeee/graphxx/README.md

 │   ├── io/
 │   ├── utils/
 │   └── ...
+├── src/
 ├── test/
 └── third_party/
 ```

-The `include` directory contains the interfaces that the library exposes for use and also their implementation.
+The `include` directory contains the interfaces that the library exposes for use, while the implementation of
+most of them is in the `src` directory.
 The `test` directory includes all the tests that were used to consider the build accepted.
 The `examples` directory contains example of use and benchmarks that were evaluated on the datasets located
 in the `data` directory.